gvwilson/sensibleadventures/cloudherd/new.md

 speechless 13-year-old to take his place on the platform.

 "Ears all!"
 Aft called out, clapping his hands.
-Despite the cold, he was only wearing a sleeveless goatskin vest, knee-length wool shorts, and a sturdy pair of boots.
+Despite the cold, he was only wearing a sleeveless goofskin vest, knee-length wool shorts, and a sturdy pair of boots.
 His hair was pulled back in a thick club braid, a blue ribbon from his wife's wedding collar woven into it for luck.
 "You know how this is done.
 I'm fore on Big Blue, Gas and Fee